 (b) to produce to the ACMA, within the period and in the manner specified in the notice, any such documents; or

-(c) to make copies of any such documents and to produce to the ACMA, within the period and in the manner specified in the notice, those copies; or
+(c) to make copies of any such documents and to produce to the ACMA, within the period and in the manner specified in the notice, those copies.

-(d) if the person is an individual—to appear before the ACMA at a time and place specified in the notice to give any such evidence, either orally or in writing, and produce any such documents; or

-(e) if the person is a body corporate or a public body—to cause a competent officer of the body to appear before the ACMA at a time and place specified in the notice to give any such evidence, either orally or in writing, and produce any such documents; or

-(f) if the person is a partnership—to cause an individual who is:

-(i) a partner in the partnership; or

-(ii) an employee of the partnership;

-to appear before the ACMA at a time and place specified in the notice to give any such evidence, either orally or in writing, and produce any such documents.

-(4) However, a notice cannot require a person to give information or evidence, or produce a document or copy, that would revealthe content of a private message.
+(4) However, a notice cannot require a person to give information, or produce a document or copy, that would reveal:

+(a) the content of a private message; or

+(b) the content of a VoIP communication.

 (5) A person to whom a notice is given under subclause (3) must comply with a requirement under subclause (3).

+Protected information

+(6) A person may notify the ACMA that information given or a document or copy produced under this clause contains protected information.
+The notice must identify which information is protected information and explain why.

+Note: Limitations apply to publication of protected information under clause 38 (see clauses 39 and 40).

 Civil penalty provision

-(6) Subclause (5) is a civil penalty provision.
+(7) Subclause (5) is a civil penalty provision.

-(7) A person who contravenes subclause (5) commits a separate contravention of that subclause in respect of each day (including a day of the making of a relevant civil penalty order or any subsequent day) during which the contravention continues.

-Designated infringement notice provision

-(8) Subclause (5) is a designated infringement notice provision.

 Requirements for notice

-(9) A notice given to a person under subclause (3) must set out the effect of the following provisions:
+(8) A notice given to a person under subclause (3) must set out the effect of subclauses (5) and (7) and paragraph 72(k) of this Schedule, and subsection 205F(1) (civil penalty orders).

-(a) subclauses (5), (6) and (7);

-(b) subclause 22(1) (false or misleading evidence);

-(c) subsection 205F(1) (civil penalty orders).

-Warnings

-(10) If the ACMA is satisfied that a person has contravened subclause (5), the ACMA may issue a formal warning to the person.

-(11) For the purposes of this Act and the Australian Communications and Media Authority Act 2005, a warning under subclause (10) is taken to be a notice under this Schedule.

-20 Copying documents—reasonable compensation
+35 Copying documents—reasonable compensation

-A person is entitled to be paid by the ACMA reasonable compensation for complying with a requirement covered by paragraph 18(3)(c) or 19(3)(c).
+A person is entitled to be paid by the ACMA reasonable compensation for complying with a requirement covered by paragraph 33(2)(c) or 34(3)(c).